Daniel-Liu-c0deb0t/Java-Machine-Learning/README.md

   samp. i do beaut's thess sword morte and made is that we dows thee i sang the hearty saive in strun.
 ```
 As you can see there are some repetition which would probably disappear if the temperature is increased (which increases the randomness).
+Originally, I wanted the network to start predicting from the first line that says what act and scene it was, but the network started from somewhere else.

 In all of these examples, the model and hyperparameters were the same.
 What's cool is that the network learns the structure of the text and properly adds newlines and indents for the first and third examples.
 Also, I got the texts from [Project Gutenberg](http://www.gutenberg.org/).